joshuamccluskey/reading-notes/class-02.md

 - Adjacent: Matches elments next to specific elements
 - General Sibling - Matches element of sibling of another

-### CSS Cascades!!!
+### CSS Cascades

 - Priority given to nearest the top
 - You can add `!important;` to over ride order.
 - Inherited values save time for child elements

 - External Style Sheets easier to link other pages and use 0
 - There are different versions of CSS
 - Tests site on all browsers
 - CSS bug or browser quirk if website is not supported fully

 ### Ch.2 Basic JavaScript Instructions